What is GA4? [Updated]

 - 5 January 2021

-Google launched a new Google Analytics platform called GA4 this fall.
+Google launched a new Google Analytics platform called GA4.
 GA4, otherwise known as Google Analytics 4, is now the default Google Analytics platform when you set up a new Google Analytics account.
 The new platform came with a lot of changes.
 New metrics have been added, familiar metrics have been removed, and the overall navigation of the platform has evolved.
 Users of the current analytics platform may find the experience a bit jarring as they enter the new interface.
 Here’s what’s new in GA4.

 GA4 Event Tracking